...And God Created Woman (1956)

 Juliete Hardy: Monsieur Carradine!
 And I suppose you are the Devil?

 Eric Carradine: Perhaps so.
 I've brought the apple anyway.

 M. Vigier-Lefranc: Ever hear of Vigier sugar?

 Juliete Hardy: Yes.

 M. Vigier-Lefranc: That's me.
-And you must have heard of Lefranc's refrigerators?
+Ever heard of Lefranc vacuum cleaners?

 Juliete Hardy: Yes.

-M. Vigier-Lefranc: That's me too.
-Would you like to dance a cha-cha-cha?
+M. Vigier-Lefranc: That's me.
+Will you come and dance the cha-cha-cha?